yaringalmor/yarin-exercise/README.md

 ## Ansible Playbook
 ####base.yml
+'base.yml' is an Ansible playbook that deploys the above services.
+The playbook contain 3 roles which will be deploy among all hosts, and can be applyed by any user (become parameter defined as yes).

 ####nodejs role
+Nodejs role is responsible for installing nodejs and npm which are required for running static-panda.js properly.

 ####static-panda role
+Static-panda role made up of 2 main directories - files and tasks.
+'Files' directory contain package.json, config.json,static-panda.js and recources directory. package.json has the metadata of this role.(HttpDispartcher is mentioned as a dependency)
+config.json mention the port for serving the site.
+Resources directory contain 2 images of panda - small.png & medium.png .
+The main.yml file (in tasks directory) instruct ansible to first copy the files from 'files' directory (to the path /tmp/panda-site on the host) and afterwards define /tmp/panda-site directory as a path for installing npm packages (needed for installing HttpDispatcher package).
 ####counting-panda role
 You'll need a linux machine with the ability to run vms.